Last Updated on April 20, 2022

 This is a great indicator that your betta fish has become aware of you.
 Your betta fish gets excited because it knows that you are going to give it food and that you will interact with it.
 That is a happy betta!

-Why is my betta fish flaring his gills?
+Why is my siamese fighting fish flaring his gills?

 Gill flaring is a natural response of betta fish to other betta fish.
 They are very territorial and will happily patrol their home most of the time.
 It could be that your betta is able to see its reflection on the glass of your aquarium.
 Find ways to lessen this because constant flaring will exhaust your betta.